Telnet: Modern day uses

-Connection: closeThe older protocol is used these days only in rare cases to access decades-old legacy equipment that does not support more modern protocols.
+The Telnet protocol is mainly used for legacy equipment that does not support more modern communication mechanisms.
 For example, a large number of industrial and scientific devices only have Telnet available as a communication option.
 Some are built with only a standard RS-232 port and use a serial server hardware appliance to provide the translation between the TCP/Telnet data and the RS-232 serial data.
 In such cases, SSH is not an option unless the interface appliance can be configured for SSH (or is replaced with one supporting SSH).

 Telnet is commonly used by amateur radio operators for providing public information.

-Although recommended against, security researchers estimated that 7,096,465 devices connected to the Internet continue to use Telnet, however, much less are often estimated because most estimates only scan for TCP port 23.
+Despite recommendations against it, security researchers estimated that 7,096,465 exposed systems on the Internet continue to use Telnet as of 2021.
+However, estimates of this number have varied significantly, depending on the number of ports scanned beyond the default TCP port 23.

+The Telnet client may be used in debugging network services such as SMTP, IRC, or HTTP servers, to issue commands to the server and examine the responses.
+In this case, when the Telnet client establishes a TCP connection to a port other than the standard Telnet server port, it does not use the Telnet protocol, and can be used instead to send and receive data over the TCP connection directly.